spacedentist/hyprsca/README.md

 wdisplays).
 The user stays in control.
 With a single keystroke they can restore the saved configuration - but only if and when they wish.

-The current screen configuration can be saved with `hyprsca save`.
-The saved configuration for the current set of connected outputs (by checking make, model, serial number) can be restored with `hyprsca restore`.
+The current screen configuration can be saved with `wlscsr save`.
+The saved configuration for the current set of connected outputs (by checking make, model, serial number) can be restored with `wlscsr restore`.
 The latter can be bound to e.g. SUPER+O:
 ```
-bindl = SUPER, O, exec, hyprsca restore
+bindl = SUPER, O, exec, wlscsr restore
 ```
 `bindl` is used, so that this shortcut works even on the lock screen.

 ## Configuration
-hyprsca can be configured using a TOML file called `hyprsca.toml` in an XDG config file location (e.g. `~/.config/hyprsca.toml`).
+wlscsr can be configured using a TOML file called `wlscsr.toml` in an XDG config file location (e.g. `~/.config/wlscsr.toml`).

 ### Lid
 To configure which head should be ignored when the laptop lid is closed, add a